PowerGridModel/power-grid-model-io/docs/converters/tabular_converter.md

   * Prefixed by Import Path:

     Functions must include their relative or absolute import path, ensuring they are importable using `import_module`.
 For example, `numpy.max` is allowed, but `np.max` is not.

 ### Prevention of Malicious Code Injection
-By enforcing the rules mentioned above, we prevent the inclusion of malicious code like:
+The rules mentioned above prevent the inclusion of malicious code like:
 ```python
 lambda x: return (malicious_code(), normal_code(x))[1]
 ```
-In normal operation, this would be provided as normal_code, preventing harm from `malicious_code`.
+which, in normal operation without any malicious intentions, would be provided as plainly `normal_code`.

+We enforce above mentioned rules, completely rejecting the malicious snippet, and therefore prevent any potential harm from `malicious_code`.

 ### Best Practices for Production Environments
 * File Permissions